-An exact replica of Bill emerged from the black rear wall.
+A replica of Bill emerged from the black rear wall.
 The same t-shirt and black slacks, the same spectacles, the same clean-shaven look and shock of groomed black hair.
-The only differences were that the part fell on Ben’s right hand side, and his shirt said (Re)Act.
+The only differences were that the Ben’s part was on his right hand side, and his shirt said (Re)Act.
 When they stood together, their hair swept away from each other’s heads, and their t-shirts said (Re)Activate.

 “Music?
 I love music,” said Ben. ”We had a customer only the other day who wanted to hear Miles Davis for the first time again, specifically Milestones.
 It meant so much to her, but she felt the pleasure of it had diminished over time, and she wanted to reactivate the buzz she had when she first heard it.
-That’s what we do, I said, and so we erased her past memories and reintroduced her to the record.
+That’s what we do, I said, and so we erased her past memories that obscured her first experience of the record.
 She was so happy.”

 “There was a busker at the end of the lane playing a Miles Davis number,” said Howard.